githubixx/ansible-role-traefik-kubernetes/README.md

 ## Usage

 The first thing to do is to check `templates/traefik_values_default.yml.j2`.
-This file contains the values/settings for the Traefik Helm chart that are different to the default ones which are located [here](https://github.com/traefik/traefik-helm-chart/blob/master/traefik/values.yaml).
+This file contains the important values/settings for the Traefik Helm chart that are partly different to the default ones which are located [here](https://github.com/traefik/traefik-helm-chart/blob/master/traefik/values.yaml).
 These are the default settings used:

 ```yaml
 # All possible Helm chart values here can be found at: